ChrikB/UIjson.js/README.md

 ```
 All UIjson Objects exist in _Objects array of the Instance.

-3. Filling UIjson_Object.dataholders array.
+c.
+Filling UIjson_Object.dataholders array.

 All properties of AA will be compared by name and path with the defined Dataholders.Matches will be pushed to UIjson_Object.dataholders array

-4. Now everytime AA is going to be rendered, some objects of UIjson_Object.dataholders array will have "elements" property filled with some Jquery Selectors.
+d.
+Now everytime AA is going to be rendered, some objects of UIjson_Object.dataholders array will have "elements" property filled with some Jquery Selectors.

 ## Tests